 Ravi Zacharias is founder and chairman of the board of Ravi Zacharias International Ministries.

-For further information or to read the remainder of this chapter, click here to download the first chapter for free and receive a discount code giving you 52% off the retail price.
+(1) The following excerpt comes from Ravi Zacharias’s book Jesus Among Secular Gods, coauthored with Vince Vitale.
+For further information or to read the remainder of this chapter, click here to download the first chapter for free.